dinghanshen/SWEM/intrinsic_dimension/README.md

 ## Prepare datasets

 We consider the following datasets: _AG News_  and _Yelp P._ datasets.
-They follow similar data format as described in the [main page](https://github.com/dinghanshen/SWEM)
+Similar data format is described in the [main page](https://github.com/dinghanshen/SWEM).

 Datasets can be downloaded [here](https://drive.google.com) (zip version is 347 MB, and the full size is 1.5G).